Mobility & Transportation

 When it comes to outreach, the administration of the municipality did most of the work: they sent out newsletters, put the information on their website, organized a workshop to explain the value of soft mobility and public transport, and drew attention to the project.
 To begin with, Luxplan didn’t expect high participation — in rural areas, it is exceptionally challenging to reach people.
 But in the end, the locals were really motivated and participated in the survey.

-Analyzing the Results of Citizen Engagement
+Analyzing the Results of Community Engagement

 The planning team from Luxplan got useful data from the engagement survey.
 Thanks to the socio-demographic data, they could validate the representativeness of the results by comparing them with national statistics data.
 Which was quite satisfactory and also numerous since a big percentage of the residents participated.